BradleyChatha/jcli/README.md

 {
     string wantedExtention;

-    Result!void onPreValidate(string arg)
+    ResultOf!void onPreValidate(string arg)
     {
         import std.algorithm : endsWith;

-        // If the condition is true, return a failure result with a message, otherwise return a success result. return Result!void.failureIf(
+        // If the condition is true, return a fail result with a message, otherwise return a ok result. return ResultOf!void.failIf(
             !arg.endsWith(this.wantedExtention),
             "Expected file to have extention of "~this.wantedExtention );